ExMember/exmember.github.io/_posts/2025-04-15-got-milk-sleep.md

 Then I played [a man screaming his head off.](/76-ready-set-go-go-go)

-With that experience under my belt, I was finally able to land this role as a husband and father two girls screaming his head off.
+With that experience under my belt, I was finally able to land this role as a husband and father of two girls screaming his head off.

 <video controls="controls">
 <source src="/images/gotmilk-sleep/gotmilk-sleep.mp4" type="video/mp4">